Mercandj/presentation/mwm-5-dynamic-delivery/presentation/PITCHME.md

 }
 ```

-Can't enable `shrinkResources` neither in a dynamic module nor a base module.
+Do not enable `shrinkResources` for a dynamic module or base module.

 Otherwise, this error will occurred: